ynput/ayon-documentation/website/docs/admin_server_installation.md

 1. Clone [ayon-docker repository](https://github.com/ynput/ayon-docker) to your local machine.
 2. Tweak the `docker-compose.yml` file according to your requirements.
-3. You may use the `.env` file to set environment variables (for example, for SSO configuration).
+3. You may use the `.env` file to set environment variables.
 4. Install addons to the `addons` directory.
 5. Modify the default settings in the `settings/template.json` file (see provisioning page).
 6. Run the stack using `docker compose up -d`